TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 ### Nested routes, outlets and dynamic segments

 Now, what if you want to render a section of a page differently, based on different URLs?
-This is where nested routes into play!
+This is where nested routes come into play!
 We can add routes nested as the children of one another to ensure that the child gets rendered alongside the parent.
 Create a couple of components, `Popeye.jsx` and `Spinach.jsx`.

 ~~~jsx
 import { Link } from "react-router-dom";